About memory problems and dementia

 Referrals for patients requiring memory assessment.
 Please refer to the Memory Assessment Guidance sheet or talk to the Community Dementia Nurse attached to your surgery 0800 694 8800

-Gloucestershire has developed services in line with national initiatives such as the Living Well with Dementia: A National Dementia Strategy and the Dementia Challenge.
-The Local Action Plan can be viewed here, together with the Primary Care Dementia Pathway.
+Gloucestershire has developed services in line with national initiatives such as Living Well with Dementia: A National Dementia Strategy and the Dementia Challenge.

 Further help and support